heliomass/Magic-Git-Deploy/README.md

 Q. There are some files I want to completely ignore, so that they don't get overwritten or deleted by the deployment.
 Is there a way I can achieve this?

 A. Yes, just create a file named `.deployignore` at the root of your project and add it to your git repository.
 Any files listed here will be completely ignored by the deployment process.

+Q. Shouldn't I really be using Ansible to deploy stuff, perhaps with a Git hook to trigger the Ansible deployment?

+A. Yes, you probably should ;) I wrote this tool before I discovered Ansible, and I'd advise you to look into using that instead these days.